Floogen/FashionSense/README.md

 ## 🎨 Creating a Content Pack
 Want to create your own content pack for Fashion Sense?
 Check out [the wiki](https://github.com/Floogen/FashionSense/wiki) for detailed instructions and guidelines.

-## 📦 Example Content Packs
+## 📦 Example Content Pack
-We've included some example content packs in this repository to help you get started.
-You can find them [here](https://github.com/Floogen/FashionSense/tree/development/FashionSense/Examples/%5BFS%5D%20Example%20Pack).
+See the [example content pack](https://github.com/Floogen/FashionSense/tree/development/FashionSense/Examples/%5BFS%5D%20Example%20Pack) to help you get started.

 ## 🌐 Translations
 A huge thank you to our amazing community members who provided translations for Fashion Sense: